 Habitat and Ecology

-It lives terrestrially in pine-oak forest and in bunch grass above the timberline, and does tolerate some level of habitat disturbance.
+This species lives terrestrially in pine-oak forest and bunchgrass above the treeline, and does tolerate some level of habitat disturbance.
 It can be found most of the time hidden in burrows or under rotten logs or big rocks (Solano-Zavaleta et al. 2009).
 It breeds by direct development and is not dependent upon water.

 Although this has never been a common species, it has become increasingly rare.
 Due to an ongoing decline in the extent and quality of habitat, the population is suspected to be decreasing.

 The habitat of this species has been heavily disturbed at lower elevations, especially due to logging.
-It might be more secure at higher elevations, where human impacts (logging, agricultural activities, urbanisation and increased fire risk) are less severe.
+It might be more secure at higher elevations where human impacts (logging, agricultural activities, urbanisation and increased fire risk) are less severe.

 This species occurs in Pico de Orizaba National Park and Cofre de Perote National Park (but there are doubts about the identity of populations inhabiting the latter) and in La Malinche National Park.
 It is protected by Mexican law under the "Special Protection" category (Pr).

 Red List Status